-It is in the spirit of this type of public access that we continue to create, build, install, and share new resources for visitors to American Prairie Reserve.
+It is in the spirit of this type of public access that we continue to create, build, install, and share new resources for visitors on the prairie.

-This year we are focusing our efforts on Buffalo Camp, APR’s public campground in the heart of the project.
-A four-panel information kiosk welcomes all Reserve visitors and includes APR’s history, points of interests, safety information, and free maps.
+This year we are focusing our efforts on Buffalo Camp, our public campground in the heart of the project.
+A four-panel information kiosk welcomes all visitors and includes American Prairie’s history, points of interests, safety information, and free maps.
 A new trailhead leads visitors from the campground along a trail to a nearby prairie dog town and will highlight the idea of Allemanstratt and feature the Mars Ambassador volunteers that built the trail.

 Lastly, as you walk down the trail, you will be greeted by educational signs – one about bison and a second that explores the role of prairie dogs in grassland ecosystems.